b33pbop/tp/docs/DeveloperGuide.md

 **MSS**

-1. Manager initiates **Search Contact**
+1. Manager executes `find KEYWORD [MORE_KEYWORDS]`.
-2. System prompts for search keyword
-3. Manager enters search keyword
-4. System displays list of matching contacts
+2. System displays the list of matching contacts.
-5. Manager selects a contact to view details
+3. Manager optionally executes `view p/PHONE` to view a contact’s details.

-    Use case ends.
+4. Use case ends.

 **Extensions**

+* 1a.
+No keyword provided.
+    * 1a1.
+System indicates the correct command usage.
+    * Use case ends.
 * 2a.
-No keyword provided
+No matches found.
     * 2a1.
-System prompts for input.
-    * Use case resumes at step 2.
-* 3a.
-No matches found
-    * 3a1.
-System informs Manager that no matches were found.
+System informs the Manager that no matches were found.
     * Use case ends.

 **U3.
-Adding Orders to Supplier**
+Adding an order to a Supplier**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists and is a `Supplier`.

 **MSS**

-1. Manager selects contact.
+1. Manager executes `addOrder p/PHONE i/ITEM_NAME q/QUANTITY u/UNIT_PRICE [d/DELIVERY_DAY]`.
-2. Manager initiates **Add Order**.
-3. Manager keys in order details, such as Item Name, Quantity, Unit Price and Delivery Day.
-4. System adds order into the specified supplier's list of orders.
+2. System validates inputs and resolves the contact by phone.
+3. System appends the new order to the supplier and saves to storage.
+4. System displays a success message.

-   Use case ends.
+5. Use case ends.

 **Extensions**

-* 1a.
-Target contact found is not a Supplier
+* 2a.
+Target contact not found.
-    * 1a1.
-System informs manager that contact found is not a Supplier.
+    * 2a1.
+System informs the manager that no contact with the matching phone number was found.
     * Use case ends.
+* 2b.
+Target contact is not a Supplier.
+    * 2b1.
+System informs the manager that the contact is not a Supplier.
+    * Use case ends.
+* 2c.
+Invalid quantity or unit price format.
+    * 2c1.
+System indicates the exact invalid field with constraints.
+    * Use case ends.
 * 3a.
-Order with identical values already exists
+An identical order already exists for that supplier.
     * 3a1.
-System informs manager of the duplicate order, duplicate order is not created.
+System informs the manager; duplicate order is not created.
     * Use case ends.

 **U4.
-Updating Order for Supplier**
+Updating an order for a Supplier**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists and is a `Supplier`.
+* The specified order index exists for that supplier.

 **MSS**

-1. Manager selects contact and order to be updated.
-2. Manager initiates **Update Order**
-3. Manager keys in the information to be updated for the order, such as Item Quantity, Item Name, etc
-4. System updates the corresponding order in the specified supplier's order list.
+1. Manager executes `updateOrder p/PHONE o/ORDER_INDEX [i/ITEM_NAME] [q/QUANTITY] [u/UNIT_PRICE] [d/DELIVERY_DAY]`.
+2. System validates inputs, resolves the supplier by phone, and checks that the order index exists.
+3. System updates the order, saves to storage, and returns a success message.

-   Use case ends.
+4. Use case ends.

 **Extensions**

-* 1a.
-Target contact not found
+* 2a.
+Target contact not found.
-    * 1a1.
-System informs manager that no contact with the matching phone number was found.
+    * 2a1.
+System informs the manager that no contact with the matching phone number was found.
     * Use case ends.
+* 2b.
+Contact is not a Supplier.
+    * 2b1.
+System informs the manager accordingly.
+    * Use case ends.
+* 2c.
+Order index out of range.
+    * 2c1.
+System informs the manager that the specified order cannot be found.
+    * Use case ends.
+* 2d.
+No fields to update are specified.
+    * 2d1.
+System indicates the correct command usage and constraints.
+    * Use case ends.
 * 3a.
-Order with identical values already exists
+The updated order would duplicate an existing order.
     * 3a1.
-System informs manager of the duplicate order, duplicate order is not created.
+System informs the manager; update is not applied.
     * Use case ends.

 **U5.
-View contacts by category**
+View contact details**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists.

 **MSS**

-1. Manager selects **View by category**
+1. Manager executes `view p/PHONE`.
-2. System displays available categories
-3. Manager chooses a category (e.g. Supplier & Staff)
-4. System lists all contacts under category
+2. System resolves the contact by phone and returns a result indicating the UI should open the View window.
+3. UI opens the View window showing the contact’s details.

-   Use case ends.
+4. Use case ends.

 **Extensions**

-* 3a.
-No contacts in selected category
+* 1a.
+Contact not found.
-    * 3a1.
-System informs manager that no contacts were found.
+    * 1a1.
+System informs the manager that the contact cannot be found.
-    * Use case resumes at step 3 or ends.
-* 4a.
-Large number of contacts to display.
-    * 4a1.
-System displays contacts efficiently, allowing all results to be viewed without truncation.
     * Use case ends.

 **U6.
-Edit an existing contact**
+Update staff shift**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists and is a `Staff` member.

 **MSS**

-1. Manager selects contact to be edited.
-2. Manager initiates **edit contact** and inputs details
-3. System validates inputs and updates corresponding fields of contact.
+1. Manager executes `updateShift p/PHONE s/SHIFT` (e.g., `s/AM` or `s/PM`).
+2. System validates the shift and resolves the staff by phone.
-4. System displays success message.
+3. System updates the staff shift, saves to storage, and returns a success message.

-   Use case ends.
+4. Use case ends.

 **Extensions**

-* 3a.
-Contact does not exist in address book.
+* 2a.
+Contact not found.
-    * 3a1.
-System informs manager that contact cannot be found.
+    * 2a1.
+System informs the manager that the contact cannot be found.

-  Use case resumes at step 2 or ends.
+    * Use case ends.
-* 3b.
-Input is invalid.
+* 2b.
+Contact is not `Staff`.
-    * 3b1.
-System informs manager that input is invalid.
+    * 2b1.
+System informs the manager accordingly.
+    * Use case ends.
+* 2c.
+Invalid shift value.
+    * 2c1.
+System indicates allowed values and correct usage.

-  Use case resumes at step 2 or ends.
+    * Use case ends.

 **U7.
-List all contacts**
+Update customer points**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists and is a `Customer`.

 **MSS**

-1. Manager executes list
+1. Manager executes `updatePoints p/PHONE b/BILL_AMOUNT`.
-2. System display all contacts in address book.
+2. System validates the bill amount and resolves the customer by phone.
+3. System updates the customer’s points (and tier if applicable), saves to storage, and returns a success message.
-   Use case ends
+4. Use case ends.

 **Extensions**

-None
+* 2a.
+Contact not found.
+    * 2a1.
+System informs the manager that the contact cannot be found.
+    * Use case ends.
+* 2b.
+Contact is not `Customer`.
+    * 2b1.
+System informs the manager accordingly.
+    * Use case ends.
+* 2c.
+Invalid bill amount.
+    * 2c1.
+System indicates constraints (e.g., non-negative, 2 d.p.).
+    * Use case ends.

 **U8.
-Delete a contact**
+Delete an order from a Supplier**

 **Actor: Manager**

+**Preconditions**

+* Target contact exists and is a `Supplier`.
+* The specified order index exists for that supplier.

 **MSS**

-1. Manager chooses contact to be deleted.
+1. Manager executes `deleteOrder p/PHONE o/ORDER_INDEX`.
-2. Manager executes **delete** command and inputs details.
-3. System validates inputs and removes the specified contact.
+2. System validates inputs, removes the order, saves to storage, and returns a success message.
-4. System displays the confirmation message.
-   Use case ends.
+3. Use case ends.

 **Extensions**

 * 1a.
-Chosen contact does not exist.
+Contact not found.
     * 1a1.
-System informs manager that chosen contact is invalid.
+System informs the manager that the contact cannot be found.
+    * Use case ends.
+* 1b.
+Contact is not `Supplier`.
+    * 1b1.
+System informs the manager accordingly.
+    * Use case ends.
+* 1c.
+Order index out of range.
+    * 1c1.
+System informs the manager that the order cannot be found.
-Use case resumes at step 1 or ends.
+    * Use case ends.

 **U9.
-Clear all contacts**
+Edit a contact**

 **Actor: Manager**

+**Preconditions**

+* The specified index exists in the currently displayed list.

 **MSS**

-1. Manager executes clear
+1. Manager executes `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CATEGORY]`.
-2. System removes all contacts.
+2. System validates the fields and applies the updates.
-3. System displays confirmation message.
+3. System saves to storage and displays a success message.
-   Use case ends.
+4. Use case ends.

 **Extensions**

-None
+* 1a.
+Index out of range.
+    * 1a1.
+System informs the manager that the index is invalid.
+    * Use case ends.
+* 1b.
+No fields provided to update.
+    * 1b1.
+System indicates correct usage and constraints.
+    * Use case ends.
+* 2a.
+Updated phone duplicates an existing contact.
+    * 2a1.
+System informs the manager; edit is not applied.
+    * Use case ends.

 **U10.
-Exit the application**
+Delete a contact**

 **Actor: Manager**

+**Preconditions**

+* The specified index exists in the currently displayed list.

 **MSS**

-1. Manager executes exit.
+1. Manager executes `delete INDEX`.
-2. System saves all data and terminates.
+2. System removes the contact, saves to storage, and displays a success message.
+3. Use case ends.

+**Extensions**

+* 1a.
+Index out of range.
+    * 1a1.
+System informs the manager that the index is invalid.
-   Use case ends.
+    * Use case ends.

 **U11.
-Update Customer Points**
+List contacts**

 **Actor: Manager**

 **MSS**

-1. Manager chooses customer to add points.
-2. Manager executes **updatePoints** and inputs details
+1. Manager executes `list`.
-3. System validates inputs, locates the customer and adds corresponding points.

-**Extension**
-* 1a.
-Contact is not a customer
-*     1a1.
-System informs manager that chosen contact is not customer.
+2. System displays all contacts.
-Use case resumes at step 1 or ends.
+3. Use case ends.

 **U12.
-Update Staff Shift**
+Clear all contacts**

 **Actor: Manager**

 **MSS**

-1. Manager chooses staff to update shift.
-2. Manager executes **updateShift** and enters input.
+1. Manager executes `clear`.
-3. System validates inputs, locates the staff and updates their shift.
-4. System displays confirmation message.
+2. System deletes all contacts, saves to storage, and displays a success message.
-   Use case ends.
+3. Use case ends.

-**Extensions**
-* 3a.
-Contact chosen is not a staff
-*     3a1.
-System informs manager that chosen contact is not staff Use case continues at step 1 or ends
-*3a.
-Shift value is invalid
-*     3a1.
-System informs manager that shift value is invalid Use case continues at step 2 or ends.

 **U13.
-Delete an order**
+Show help**

 **Actor: Manager**

 **MSS**

-1. Manager chooses supplier and the specified order from that supplier.
-2. Manager executes **deleteOrder** and inputs details
+1. Manager executes `help`.
-3. System validates inputs, deletes the specified order from that supplier
-4. System displays a confirmation message.
-   Use case ends.

-**Extensions**
-* 3a.
-Contact chosen is not a supplier
-*     3a1.
-System informs manager that chosen contact is not a supplier.
-Use case continues at step 1 or ends.
-* 3b.
-Order chosen does not exist.
-*     3b1.
-System informs manager that chosen order does not exist.
+2. System opens the Help window and displays the command summary and examples.
-Use case continues at step 1 or ends.
+3. Use case ends.

 **U14.
-Reduce Customer Points**
+Exit the application**

 **Actor: Manager**

 **MSS**

-1. Manager selects a customer to reduce points from.
-2. Manager executes **reducePoints** and inputs details
+1. Manager executes `exit`.
-3. System validates the inputs and locates the specified customer.
+2. System closes the Help and View windows, then closes the main window and terminates.
-4. System deducts the specified number of points from the customer's total.
-Use case ends.
+3. Use case ends.

 **Extensions**
-* 3a.
-Contact not found or not a customer
-*     3a1.
-System informs the manager that the specified contact is not a valid customer Use case resumes at step 1 or ends
-* 4a.
-Amount to be reduced exceeds customer's current points
-*     4a1.
-System informs manager that insufficient points are available.
-Use case resumes at step 2 or ends.

-**U15.
-View Customer Summary**
-**Actor: Manager**
-**MSS**
-1. Manager executes **customerSummary**
-2. System retrieves all customers from address book
-3. System groups customer by their membership tier.
-4. System displays the number of customers in each tier.
-Use case ends.

-**Extensions**
 * 2a.
 No customers exist in the address book.
 * 2a1.
 System informs the manager that there are no customers to summarise.
-Use case ends.
+* Use case ends.

 ### Non-Functional Requirements